Japan PM resumes campaigning after blast incident

 His alleged assassin, Tetsuya Yamagami, reportedly targeted him over his links to the Unification Church, and the incident sparked revelations about the connection between the sect and political figures in Japan.

-Yamagami was reportedly angry at the sect over large donations his mother made to the group that left the family bankrupt.
+Yamagami was reportedly angry at the sect over large donations his mother made to the group, which left the family bankrupt.

 The head of Japan's National Police Agency, and the local police chief, resigned in the wake of Abe’s assassination after an investigation confirmed “shortcomings” in the security for the former leader.